Bios and Interests

 Dr. Nolan received her baccalaureate from Cornell University, her master’s degree from California State University, San Marcos, and her doctorate in experimental psychology (social concentration) from the University of Arkansas in 2008.
 She teaches Fundamentals of Psychology, Social Psychology, Industrial/ Organizational Psychology, Statistics, and Environmental Psychology.
 Her research focuses on the application of social psychological tools and principles to understand and solve environmental problems.
 She also conducts basic research on social norms and social influence processes.

 John C. Norcross, Ph.D.

 Dr. Norcross received his baccalaureate from Rutgers University, earned his doctorate in clinical psychology from the University of Rhode Island, and completed his internship at the Brown University School of Medicine.
 He is a board-certified clinical psychologist and is past president of the APA Society of Clinical Psychology, APA Division of Psychotherapy, and Society for the Exploration of Psychotherapy Integration.
 He teaches Career Development in Psychology, Clinical Psychology, Field Experience in Clinical Settings, and the Senior Seminar.
-His research interests center on psychotherapy, self-help, clinical practice, undergraduate education, and graduate admissions.
+His research interests center on psychotherapy, self-help, clinical practice, undergraduate education, and admission to graduate school.

 Patrick T. Orr, Ph.D.